wpswings/subscriptions-for-woocommerce/README.txt

 == Upgrade Notice ==

-= 1.4.9 - Released on 13 April 2023 =
+= 1.5.0 - Released on 08 May 2023 =

-* New: WP(6.2) and WC(7.5.1) latest update
+* New: WP(6.2) and WC(7.6.1) latest update
-* New : Stripe Sepa Direct Debit Card payment method added or enabled for subscription.
+* BUG Fix:Enchantment of renewal information on checkout page based on taxes.
-* BUG Fix: Taxes different or extra class with work for subscription and its renewal order
+* BUG Fix: Stripe renewal issue to use payment intent api .